-All approved activities are required to be completed within the time frame identified in the approval letter and all extensions beyond this date must be requested in writing and be approved by UBCM.
+All approved activities are required to be completed by the approved project end date and all extensions beyond this date must be requested in writing and be approved by UBCM.

 The Interim Report Form will be required to be submitted for all extension requests over six months.